A Two-Stage Framework with Self-Supervised Distillation For Cross-Domain Text Classification: Experiments

 \section{Experiments}

 In this section, we begin by introducing the standard benchmark used for cross-domain text classification on which we conduct experiments.
 We then present a series of baseline models that we use for comparison purposes.
 Subsequently, we provide a detailed description of our method's training procedure.
-Finally, we present the experiment results and analysis of our method.
+Finally, we present the results of the experiment and the analysis of our method.